tdilauro/Simplified-wiki/CommonDataModel.md

 ### `Representation`

 A `Representation` is a local cache of a `Resource`.
-It represents the attempt to actually download a `Resource` and what happened when we tried.
+It represents our attempt to actually download a `Resource` and records what happened when we tried.
 If everything went well, the `Representation` will contain a file--binary, text, HTML, or image.
 Otherwise, the `Representation` will contain information about what went wrong -- maybe the server was down or something.

+Circulation managers don't usually create `Representation`s -- they rely on the metadata wrangler to do that.

 An image `Representation` that's a thumbnail of another image `Representation` is connected to its original through `.thumbnail_of`.

+### Putting it all together

 Here's how the whole subsystem works together.
 Let's say one of our data sources that claims the URL http://example.org/covers/my-book.png is a cover image for the ISBN "97812345678".
 We want to represent this fact in our system.